Overview

 # Playbooks

 The Playbooks tab gives access to all Playbooks currently running on a client.
-Filters at the top of the screen can be used to filter for relevant items.
+Filters at the top of the screen can be used to filter relevant items.

 # Settings